 In FEB’s Learning Communities (LCs), students of various levels, backgrounds and ages will work together, coach and challenge each other, and enhance each other’s learning experiences.
 It is an extracurricular activity that will be very valuable in demonstrating your ability to engage in collaborative projects with the corporate world.
 It enables you to develop specific skills like project management, coaching, tool development, interviewing, negotiating, and networking, which help you to prepare for your future career.

 Main benefits for you

-- Offering unique learning experiences outside of the classroom
+- Have a unique learning experiences outside of the classroom

-- Sharing knowledge between students and professionals from various backgrounds and levels
+- Share knowledge with students and professionals from various backgrounds and levels

 Topics Semester 1 | September 2017